chartmann1590/VowVault/docs/photo_of_day.md

 - `photo_of_day_contest` table for daily contests
 - `photo_of_day_candidate` table for contest candidates
 - `photo_of_day_vote` table for voting records

+The migration script now includes automatic cleanup of orphaned active contests to prevent creation issues.

 ### 2. Access the Feature
 - **For Guests**: Navigate to "📸 Photo of the Day Contest" in the main navigation